-Who would have thought a basic kitchen utensil source of communication and personal branding wisdom?
+Who would have thought a basic kitchen utensil would be a source of communication and personal branding wisdom?
 Well read on.
 There are many personal branding lessons from a vegetable peeler.

 Lockdown and recipe repertoire